retry51776/notes/psychlogy/psychology.md

 > > Close mind people has strong preconception`from memory` that they can't change association;

 > Association Areas is where **mistake** happens too, is easier to noticed but **harder to change** compare to **Perception**
+> > Mistake/Forget is not a bug, but a feature enable people combine/decouple different ideas.

 > unaware preconception? `identify preconception cause problem, what causes association, how to reduce association`